jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/basic-mod-1-2.md

 - ctf
 - pico22
 - crypto
-description: "Writeup for the picoCTF 2022 crypto challenges \"basic-mod1/2\"."
+description: "Learn how to use JavaScript and Python3 to map numbers to character sets!
+This is my writeup for the picoCTF 2022 cryptography challenges \"basic-mod1/2\"."
 permalink: ctfs/pico22/crypto/basic-mod1-2/
 thumbnail: https://enscribe.dev/asset/banner/banner-ctfs.png
 ---